zainbabur/RPABackup/README.md

 # RPABackup
-This script checks modified times of some files which are updated by an RPA tool (UiPath) which is scheduled but sometimes due to any number of errors/abnormalities it fails.
-This script serves as backup, scheduled to run every three hours.
+At work many of our files are updated by UiPath, an RPA tool.
+The data in those files is necessary for daily operations and thus need to be updated on time.
+Anyone who has used UiPath or any other RPA tool knows that sometimes it just fails (e.g. due to an unexpected popup which blocks a UI element, or unexpected time delays, etc.).\
+We were forced to check the data manually to ensure that it was up to date, which interfered with other tasks and projects, so I wrote this simple script.
+It is scheduled to run every three hours, and checks the modified times of the files.
+If any of the files is not updated within the last 'delta' hours, it starts the coresponding RPA through batch files.
+Future upgrades will include email alerts as well.